okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 #### Allow Unsuspending Users During Inbound SAML Login

-You can configure the JIT settings for a SAML identity provider (IdP) to enable inbound SAML login for users who are suspended in Okta.
+You can configure the JIT settings for a SAML identity provider (IdP) to enable unsuspending suspended Okta users during inbound SAML login.

 {% img release_notes/JIT_settings.png alt:"JIT settings for SAML IdP" %}

-If the POST to `/api/v1/idps` includes a `policy.provisioning.conditions` section, that section must include `policy.provisioning.conditions.suspended.action`.
+See the [Identity Providers API](https://developer.okta.com/docs/api/resources/idps.html) for more information.

   <!-- OKTA-128384  -->

-#### Block Insecure Cross-Org Requests
+#### Improved Plugin Security
-Okta blocks cross-org requests that do not meet our security requirements.
+Template Plugin Apps you create from the admin portal (Admin > Applications > Add Application > Template Plugin App) have improved security.
 This feature moves from EA to GA.

   <!-- OKTA-132490  -->

 #### Limit Age of Events
 The events API (`/api/v1/events`) no longer accepts queries for events greater than 180 days old.
-This feature moves from early access (EA) to generally available (GA).
+This feature moves from EA to GA.

   <!-- OKTA-125424, 120605  -->